afrojasp/MVC_GoalSystems/README.md

 # MVC_GoalSystems
-A simple example of MVC implementation on Java
+A simple example of MVC implementation on Java.

+To execute the program you must run the MVCDemo.java